aswinkarthik/csvdiff/README.md

 Csvdiff is a difftool to compute changes between two csv files.

 - It is not a traditional diff tool.
 It is **most suitable** for comparing csv files dumped from **database tables**.
 GNU diff tool is orders of magnitude faster on comparing line by line.
-- Supports specifying group of columns as primary-key.
 - Supports selective comparison of fields in a row.
+- Supports specifying group of columns as primary-key i.e uniquely identify a row.
+- Support ignoring columns e.g ignore columns like `created_at` timestamps.
 - Compares csvs of million records csv in under 2 seconds.
+- Supports lot of output formats e.g colored git style output or JSON for post-processing.

 ## Why?